 How is property divided in divorce?

 How property is divided in divorce?

-When a marriage ends, property division is a key part of the separation process.
+When a marriage ends, property division is often one part of the separation process.
 This guide explains how property is divided in divorce in Australia, what factors the courts consider, and what you need to know about protecting your interests.

+How is property divided in divorce?